HichamBenkada/React_FashionBlog/README.md

 1. Building the web application locally using only plain HTML and CSS, uploading the completed work to github using git version control and deploying the project on GitHub pages

-2. Rebuilding the same web application with React, uploading the project to GitHub and deploy it to Netlify
+2. Rebuilding the same web application with React, uploading the project to GitHub and deploying it to Netlify

+## Implementation:

+#### _HTML & CSS_:

+ - Building the web application locally using only plain HTML and CSS

+ - Uploading the completed work to github using git version control

+ - Deploying the project on GitHub pages is completed,[Click here]() to open the link

+#### _REACT_
+- Rebuilding the same web application with React:

+- Uploading the project to GitHub:
+    [Click here]() to open the link
+- Deploying it to Netlify:
+    [Click here]() to open the link

+_Thank you!_